Leather: In modern culture

-Due to its excellent resistance to abrasion and wind, leather found a use in rugged occupations.
+Due to its high resistance to abrasion and wind, leather found a use in rugged occupations.
 The enduring image of a cowboy in leather chaps gave way to the leather-jacketed and leather-helmeted aviator.
 When motorcycles were invented, some riders took to wearing heavy leather jackets to protect from road rash and wind blast; some also wear chaps or full leather pants to protect the lower body.

 Leather's flexibility allows it to be formed and shaped into balls and protective gear.
 Subsequently, many sports use equipment made with leather, such as baseball gloves and the ball used in cricket and gridiron football.

 Leather fetishism is the name popularly used to describe a fetishistic attraction to people wearing leather, or in certain cases, to the garments themselves.

 Many rock groups (particularly heavy metal and punk groups in the 1970s and 80s) are well known for wearing leather clothing.
 Extreme metal bands (especially black metal bands) and Goth rock groups have extensive black leather clothing.
 Leather has become less common in the punk community over the last three decades, as there is opposition to the use of leather from punks who support animal rights.

 Many cars and trucks come with optional or standard leather or "leather faced" seating.

 Religious sensitivities

 In countries with significant populations of individuals observing religions which place restrictions on material choices, vendors typically clarify the source of leather in their products.
 Such labeling helps facilitate religious observance, so, for example, a Muslim will not accidentally purchase pigskin or a Hindu can avoid cattleskin.
 Such taboos increase the demand for religiously neutral leathers such as ostrich and deer.

 Judaism forbids the comfort of wearing leather shoes on Yom Kippur, Tisha B'Av, and during mourning.
-Also, see Teffilin and Torah Scroll.
+Also, see Leather in Judaism, Teffilin and Torah Scroll.

 Jainism prohibits the use of leather, since it is obtained by killing animals.